Improved Gradient based Adversarial Attacks for Quantized Networks: Signal Propagation of Neural Networks

 In this paper, we propose to use a single scalar per network to improve the signal propagation of the network using temperature scaling.
 In fact, one could replace softmax with a monotonic function such that the prediction is not altered, however, we will show in our experiments that a single scalar with softmax has enough flexibility to improve signal propagation and yields almost $100\%$ success rate with \acrshort{PGD} attacks.
 Essentially, we can use a scalar, $\beta > 0$ without changing the decision boundary of the network by preserving the relative order of the logits.
-Precisely, we consider the following:

-Here, we write the softmax output probabilites $\bfp$ as a function of $\beta$ to emphasize that they are the softmax output of temperature scaled logits.
+Precisely, we consider the following: Here, we write the softmax output probabilities $\bfp$ as a function of $\beta$ to emphasize that they are softmax output of temperature scaled logits.
 Now since in this context, the only variable is the temperature scale $\beta$, we denote the loss and the error signal as functions of only $\beta$.
 With this simplified notation the gradient of the temperature scaled loss with respect to the inputs can be written as:

+Note that $\beta$ affects the input-output Jacobian linearly while it nonlinearly affects the error signal $\psi$. \SKIP{ has changed and the input-output Jacobian has been scaled by the scalar $\beta$.
+The new error signal's $(\psi')$ j\textsuperscript{th} element can be computed as: